 ・seventh in the QS World University Rankings 2021;

-・third in the Times Higher Education World University Rankings 2020;
+・sixth in the Times Higher Education World University Rankings 2021;

 For those who will not pursue graduate studies, finding the right career path at the end of three (or four) happy undergraduate years at Cambridge can be a daunting prospect.
 The Careers Service will offer advice, post vacancies and generally support job applications.
 In the meantime, if you wish to gain work experience, more than a thousand internships and vacation placements are available every year through them.